kalemena/ti-dhome-doc/samples/README.md

 ## Node-RED flows

 A sample routing flow subscribes to `teleinfo/#`, `zigbee/#` and `opendtu/#` and forwards the measurements to Victoria Metrics.

+`etc/nodered/flows/mosquitto-tls.json` is a first flow connecting to Mosquitto over TLS (`mqtts://mqtt:8883`): it listens on `test/#` and publishes a timestamp every 10s on `test/from-nodered`, so the round trip is visible in the debug sidebar.
+The broker CA (`ca.crt`) is mounted read-only into the Node-RED container at `/certs/`; before deploying, open the broker node and fill in the Mosquitto password (user `mosquitto`) on the Security tab.

-Import any flow from the Node-RED editor UI once the stack is running.
+Import any flow from the Node-RED editor UI once the stack is running (`Menu ▸ Import`, then paste the JSON, or drag the file onto the editor).

 ## Upgrade images